-33 Repealed by the Cemeteries Act 1986.
+39 Repealed by the Cemeteries Act 1986.
 The former body corporate continued under the name “Karrakatta Cemetery Board” — see Sch.
 2 cl.
 4 of that Act.

-34 This Council was not in existence at the date of this compilation.
+40 This Council was not in existence at the date of this reprint.

-35 Relevant provisions repealed by the Agricultural Legislation Amendment and Repeal Act 1998 s.
+41 Relevant provisions repealed by the Agricultural Legislation Amendment and Repeal Act 1998 s.
 21.